flaturtha/CharlieChan/_serials/mr-binglers-murder-maze-part-6.md

 ### Nicely Framed
 {: .chaptertitle}

-Mr. J. C. Bingler's head was a great bronze bell, against whose sides a large iron clapper bonged and boomed with a sickening regularity.
+<span class="firstcharacter">M</span>r.
+J. C. Bingler's head was a great bronze bell, against whose sides a large iron clapper bonged and boomed with a sickening regularity.
 He retched a bit at the constant noise, rolled weakly to his side, his hands pressing feebly at the cold floor.

 Then consciousness came back with a rush, and he winced fearfully lest he be struck again with that terrible fist.
 Nothing happened, and there was no sound, so Mr. Bingler opened his eyes.